slachiewicz/kafka-elasticsearch-consumer/README.md

 # Introduction

-### **Kafka Standalone Consumer [Indexer] will read messages from Kafka, in batches, process and bulk-index them into ElasticSearch.
-One batch of messages is composed of all messages retrieved during one poll() call in the Kafka consumers**
+### **Kafka Standalone Consumer reads messages from Kafka in batches, processes/transforms/enriches individual messages and processes the batch into a specified destination. **

+Currently, an example implemented destination is ElasticSearch.
+One batch of messages is composed of all messages retrieved during one poll() call in the Kafka consumers.

+**Main features:**

+* starting offset positions can be specified via configuration properties
+* IConsumerWorker interface-based consumers allow you to :
+** customize how offsets are exposed to other systems - like JMX/monitoring or external storage ** customize when offsets are committed to Kafka - allowing you to specify your own logic/rules for re-processing of potentially failed events/batchs
+* IBatchMessageProcessor interface-based batch processors can be customized to process each batch of messages into any destination

 # How to use ?